strapi/strapi/CONTRIBUTING.md

   - Make sure your issue body is readable and [well formatted](https://guides.github.com/features/mastering-markdown).
   - Make sure you've killed the Strapi server with CTRL+C and started it again.
   - Make sure the application you are using to reproduce the issue has a clean `node_modules` directory, meaning:
-    - no dependencies are linked (e.g. you haven't run `npm link`)
+    - no dependencies are linked (e.g. you haven't run `yarn link`)
     - that you haven't made any inline changes to files in the `node_modules` folder
     - that you don't have any weird global dependency loops.
-The easiest way to double-check any of the above, if you aren't sure, is to run: `$ rm -rf node_modules && npm cache clear && npm install`.
+The easiest way to double-check any of the above, if you aren't sure, is to run: `$ rm -rf node_modules && yarn cache clean && yarn`.